yu-yama/bf-interpreter/README.md

 #### Read from `cin`
 Run the executable with no command line arguments and pass a bf source to `cin`.

-## Licence
+## License
-Apache License Version 2.0 applies to all files written by the contributors of this repository.
+Apache License Version 2.0.
 See `LICENSE` file for details.

 Also, refer to `NOTICE` file for license and copyright notices of other projects that may be used.